 In 2016, 38,901 refugees who declared themselves as Muslims were admitted to the US.

-As in Europe, as well in the US, people are protesting and opposing their government is doing, giving us hope that thing could be different.
-Thousands gathered at the JFK airport in NYC demanding that visa holders and refugees who are detained are released and promising they will stay until that happens.
+As in Europe, in the US as well, people are protesting and opposing what their government is doing, giving us hope that things could be different.
+Thousands have gathered at the JFK airport in NYC demanding that visa holders and refugees who are detained are released and promising they will stay until that happens.

 Human rights groups are condemning this actions by the new administration describing it as official “religious persecution”.

-We hope that people in the US will say it loudly and clearly that this has to stop now.
+We hope that people in the US will say it loud and clear that this has to stop now.